 Round 7 – start over at round 1 with 1 rep of flow and so on up to round 12 …

 Every minute on the minute double kettlebell flow start with 1 rep, add 1 rep every round up to 6 and finish the remainder of the minute with sprawls before starting over with the flow at the start of the next minute.
 Try to finish set reps before time runs out every minute.

 Wanting something more advanced?
 Complete the workout with the full ladder from 1 to 12 and complete 12 complexes in the 12th round.
 As always, post your results on our Facebook.

 Kettlebells are epic because of their versatility.
 They can be used to train in various directions which helps develop strength in motion.
 They are great to help gain strength in areas not easily accessible with other training tools.
 The possibilities are endless and can be lots of fun because they allow for more creativity when it comes to putting together flows and complexes.
-Kettlebells are great for gains in grip and core, full body conditioning, mobility and durability.
+Kettlebells are great for gains in grip and core, full-body conditioning, mobility and durability.

-Favourite video from your Youtube channel and why?
+Favorite video from your Youtube channel and why?